What Is Systems Design? A Beginner’s Guide to Mindsets, Methods & Impact

 The disposable cup could use a redesign.
-A new reusable solution could save billions of pounds of trash from entering our oceans and landfills.
-But this simple product is deeply embedded into the daily operations of millions of coffee shops, fast food restaurants and businesses around the world.
-Where would you start?
-It feels a bit overwhelming, right?
+A reusable solution could save billions of pounds of trash from entering our oceans and landfills.
+However, this seemingly simple product is deeply embedded in a complex global system, encompassing supply chains, consumer habits, restaurant operations, and waste management infrastructure.
+Where would you even begin?

 By the way, that disposable cup challenge?
 It’s a real project.
 Get inspired by the insights surfaced in the NextGen Cup pilot.